carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 - "Channels are a key data structure of Nextflow that allows the implementation of reactive-functional oriented computational workflows"
 - "Nextflow distinguish two different kinds of channels, queue channels and value channels.
 Values channels contain a  single value and can be used multiple times in workflow.
 Queue channels can be used once are consumed when they are used by a process."
 - "Channel factory methods are used to create value and queue channels."
+- "You can see the contents of a channel using the `.view()` operator"
 ---

 # Channels